-- lindenMASM + pylasma, pylasma
+- lindenMASM + pylasma, pylasma being an

 - stuck, a stack-based code-golfing language, that

 “Hello, World! solution.

-- haystack, another stack-based
+- haystack, another stack-based language, however

 it finds the needle in the haystack.

-- tone-deaf, a third stack-based
+- tone-deaf, a third stack-based language, where

 the source code is intended to look like guitar chords (with optional lyrics).

-There are also some projects that I have begun work on, but they have lost priority due to various issues, such as:
+There are also some projects that I have begun work on, but they have lost priority due to various issues,

 - YTSDotNet, a wrapper for the YTS API.

-of the "endpoints" for the API are dead links.
+"endpoints" for the API are dead links.
 If they are ever restored I will work on this further.